2026 Election Tracker

 R

-The Republican primary on May 19 is a four-way race.
-Representative Mike Collins leads polling, Representative Buddy Carter is close behind, and Derek Dooley — former University of Tennessee head football coach and son of legendary Georgia football coach Vince Dooley — has Governor Kemp's endorsement and a Kemp leadership PAC behind him.
-Dooley entered with the strongest establishment backing but lower name recognition than the two sitting congressmen.
-Brigadier General Jonathan McColumn rounds out the major field.
-If no candidate clears 50% on May 19, the top two advance to a June 16 runoff.
-Governor Kemp himself declined to run for the seat in May 2025, removing what would have been the strongest Republican candidate.
+The Republican primary on May 19, 2026 sent Rep. Mike Collins and Derek Dooley to a June 16 runoff.
+Rep. Buddy Carter, the third major candidate, was eliminated.
+Dooley, the former University of Tennessee head football coach and son of legendary Georgia football coach Vince Dooley, entered with Gov. Kemp's endorsement and a Kemp leadership PAC behind him but had lower name recognition than the two sitting congressmen.
+Collins came in ahead but short of the 50 percent needed to win outright.
+Trump did not endorse in the primary, and Gov. Kemp himself declined to run for the seat in May 2025, removing what would have been the strongest Republican candidate.

 U.S. Senate election results — Georgia